nicklotz/dockerconcepts/public/01-intro-to-microservices-and-docker.md

 ```

 - Importance of the cloud and **stateless** applications
+  - **Stateless** means the application doesn't store user session data locally - each request is independent
-  - State and logic are decoupled
+  - State and logic are decoupled - data is stored externally (databases, caches)
-  - Horizontal scaling, traffic routed to any available instance
+  - Horizontal scaling: traffic can be routed to any available instance since they're identical
-  - Elasticity due to swings in demand
+  - Elasticity: easily handle swings in demand by adding/removing instances
-  - Multi-region deployments don't have to sync session data
+  - Multi-region deployments don't have to sync session data across instances

 - Core components of being **"cloud-native"**
   - Microservices